apache/trafficserver/doc/developer-guide/plugins/plugin-management/logging-api.en.rst

    .. code-block:: c

        if (error != TS_SUCCESS) {
-           printf("Blacklist plugin: error %d while creating log\n", error);
+           printf("Blocklist plugin: error %d while creating log\n", error);
        }

 #.
-The :ref:`developer-plugins-examples-blacklist` matches the host portion of
+The :ref:`developer-plugins-examples-blocklist` matches the host portion of
-   the URL (in each client request) with a list of blacklisted sites (stored in the array ``sites[]``):
+   the URL (in each client request) with a list of blocklisted sites (stored in the array ``sites[]``):

    .. code-block:: c